 Hillary Clinton supporters like myself are still reeling and recovering from her loss in the Presidential election.

 It’s not only that she would have broken that very hard glass ceiling for women, but she is no doubt one of the most qualified Presidential candidates in history — advocating for children and families, serving the people of New York for eight years as their Senator, and four years as our country’s Secretary of State.
 Read More→

 My best wishes to you for a joyous and happy holiday with your family and loved ones.
 Many people around the world are not as fortunate as we are.
-Millions are caught in the crossfire of deadly conflicts or will go to sleep once again hungry and without roofs over their heads.
+Millions are caught in the crossfire of deadly conflicts or once again will go to sleep hungry and without roofs over their heads.

-See you back here in 2013.
+See you back here in 2016!

 I’ve been writing this blog for six years!!
 It seems like just yesterday that I was taking my first blogging lesson from Bea Fields.
 Thanks to my loyal subscribers and friends who have visited my blog and left comments over the years.
 I thought you might enjoy seeing me live and in person after my publishing close to 500 posts.